 In 2013 all of Neil's previous albums were remastered and released on iTunes (except Forever which is available to buy directly from this website).

-After nearly a ten year break from writing music, 2017 sees Lucas working back in Lodge Studios and Active Music Studios with his close friend Martin on his forth studio album.
-This is due to be released in the spring of 2018.
-Lucas is also working with his dear pianist friend James on an instrumental album of all the favorite tracks from his work to date including some from the forthcoming Album.
+After nearly a ten year break from writing music, 2017/18 sees Neil working once again with Bernard Amaudruz in Artefax Studios, Lausanne, Switzerland and Martin Condon in Active Music Studios, Poole, UK, on his forth studio album.
+This album is due to be released in the summer of 2019.
+He is also working with his pianist friend James on an instrumental album of all the favorite tracks from his work to date including some from the forthcoming Album.
 To run alongside this The Collection was released in June 2017.
 This is a 16 track album of all the original released recordings of the favorite tracks of Lucas which includes two tracks from his forthcoming Album- This was released under Neil Lucas Productions.
-In 2017 he decided to just call himself 'Lucas'.